Analytic Teams (ALC)

 - Classroom with campus wireless connection

-The following workflow is meant as guidance for how you can facilitate an Analytic Teams learning activity within an Active Learning Classroom.
+The following workflow is meant to guide how to facilitate an Analytic Teams learning activity within an Active Learning Classroom.

 - Select an assignment that requires an analytical process.
 Break the process down into parts: